GIVE NOW BY FILLING OUT THE DONATION FORM BELOW

 Contact our Marketing, Fundraising and Communications Manager on (03) 9928 9613 to learn more about how you can set up an appropriate payroll giving program in your workplace.

-Join us at Federation Square, Melbourne for safe steps Family Violence Response Centre’s Candlelight Vigil, and light a candle in remembrance of women and children who have lost their lives to family violence.
+The safe steps Family Violence Response Centre Candlelight Vigil is an annual community event remembering women and children who have lost their lives to family violence.

-This annual event occurs the first Wednesday in May, in the lead up to Mother’s Day.
-It is held simultaneously with other annual vigils held across Australia to remember those who have been killed and to show support for their families, friends and colleagues.
+It is held on the first Wednesday in May simultaneously with other vigils across Australia to remember those who have been killed as a result of family violence and to show support for their families, friends and colleagues.

 The United Nations General Assembly designated 25 November as the International Day for the Elimination of Violence against Women.
 The premise of the day is to raise awareness of the fact that women around the world are subject to domestic violence, rape and other forms of violence.
 A key aim of the day is to highlight that the scale and true nature of the issue is often hidden.

-View pictures from the 2015 Walk Against Family Violence Melbourne:
+View photos from last year’s Walk Against Family Violence:

 Would you like to hold a fundraising event for safe steps?
 Click here for more information.